 - Force can cause a Change in the Direction

 Do you play cricket?
 Cricket and almost every other sport rely on force to change the direction of the ball.
 The bowler ball the ball towards the batsman but on coming in contact with the bat the ball travels in a completely different path.
 This is because the batsman applies force on the ball in order to change the direction of the ball.
 The steering wheel of your car works similarly.
-By applying force to turn the wheel, you are changing the direction in which your car is travelling.
+By applying force to turn the wheel, you are changing the direction in which your car is traveling.

 To summarize, a force is a push, pull, or dragging on an object that affects the object’s state of motion.
 The force may also cause a combination of the above effects, it may both accelerate/ decelerate and change the direction of the object.
 Force in real life most often affects both speed and direction of the motion.
 The action from a force can cause an object to accelerate, to decelerate, to stop, or to change direction.

 If you prefer a video explanation of the concept, watch the video below,